thunderseethe/thunderseethe.github.io/content/posts/lowering-base.md

 The same way `App` works on `Fun` for values.

 Representing generics as nodes of our IR makes it very easy to see where polymorphism occurs.
-Correspondingly, it also makes it easy to see where it does not occur, which is invaluable for knowing when certain classes of optimizations apply, which can be invaluable for knowing when certain classes of optimizations apply.
+Correspondingly, it also makes it easy to see where it does not occur, which is invaluable for knowing when certain classes of optimizations apply.
 A lot has been said about System F, it's well tread in the realm of theory.
 We won't cover it here, but if you are interested check out: